Hello workawayers ... Welcome to our active bi-lingual family.

 We are also looking for a cultural exchange.
 We will cook for you however also ask that each workawayer makes 1 meal per week for the family, their contribution to communal living and ... a meal that might be from your home country :)

-We have 5 bedrooms but only need 4 so, you would have your own bedroom and bathroom - which has just been renovated.
+We have 5 bedrooms but only need 4 so, you would have your own bedroom and bathroom.
 Your bathroom is private and your bed could be either a king or made into 2 singles (hence the ability to host 2 workawayers ie. a couple).

 The house itself is 300m2, and has a nice 300+m2 garden (hence the need for help ... it is large and requires work).